MadSimple/ChinesePostman/README.md

-# Dart package to solve the Chinese Postman Problem for undirected graphs:
+# Dart package to solve the Chinese Postman Problem for undirected, weighted graphs:
 #### How to travel through each edge and return to the start in the shortest way possible
 ![img.png](img.png)